 2.Massaging coconut oil on body has myriad benefits.
 It prevents formation of wrinkles, ageing of skin and pigmentation.
 It is known as varnya in ayurveda.
 Varnya means restoring the complexion and glow of skin

 3.It relieves stress when massaged on scalp and rejuvenates scalp and hair.
 It is classified as keshya.
 Keshya signifies its action as a hair friendly herb.
-Application of coconut oil helps to prevent hair loss,dandruff and increase hair growth.
+Application of coconut oil helps to prevent hair loss, female pattern hair loss , dandruff and increase hair growth.
 It also acts as a natural hair conditioner.

 4.Massaging foot with coconut oil helps to soften cracked heels and increases the beauty of foot.